204 Hardy Street, Nelson

 The turning point came for the couple when Richard Frizzell from NCC connected them with Mike Frew from the Ministry for Culture and Heritage.
 NCC supported Ben and Miranda’s application for Heritage EQUIP funding.
 Miranda says Richard was tremendously helpful and made the EQUIP funding application seem less daunting.
 “I was pleasantly surprised by how helpful everyone has been.
 Everyone bent over backwards to assist us.
 Mike was very encouraging and was ready with information whenever I called.”

-Ben and Miranda have been awarded $94,700 from Heritage EQUIP.
-They’ve also received a $10,000 grant from Nelson City Council.
-The strengthening work, which is only internal, won’t affect the building’s heritage value.
-Lambretta’s will continue to be part of Nelson’s cityscape.
+Ben and Miranda chose to undertake the project in stages.
+In June 2017 they were awarded $94,700 from Heritage EQUIP for the first phase of the work.
+A year later Heritage EQUIP provided a further $80,000 for the next stage.
+Ben and Miranda also received a $10,000 grant from Nelson City Council.
+The strengthening work, which was only internal, didn’t affect the building’s heritage value and Lambretta's continued to be part of Nelson’s cityscape.

 A building of architectural and historical significance